 If they say 100%, you know they're lying.
-They either don't know what the alloy is, or they don't want to tell you, which usually means it's either not silver at all or it's a really low percentage.
-Either way, the seller isn't honest, so treat with care.
+They either don't know what the alloy is or they don't want to tell you, which means it's probably not silver at all.
+Now you know that the seller isn't honest, you can exercise appropriate care.

-If they tell you the percentage, you can generally trust that they're telling the truth, especially if they're selling 925 Sterling Silver.
+If they tell you the percentage, you can generally trust that they're telling the truth, especially if they're selling Sterling.
 In my experience, the only ones who know that 925 sterling contains 92.5% silver are the ones who are emotionally invested enough in their business to also trade honestly.

 In the eight years that I've been buying and selling silver online, this particular trick has never failed me - or at least never failed to protect me from silver that later failed my chemical and magnetic tests!

 Are you the kind of person who loves op-shopping, or just have a bunch of old jewellery that you're not sure is real or not?
-If so, check out this fantastic trick by Katie Patton is a fantastic trick you can use to test if an item is real gold or silver (or at least plated) right there in the store through the magic of chemistry!
+If so, check out this fantastic trick by Katie Patton you can use to test if an item is real gold or silver (or at least plated) right there in the store through the magic of chemistry!

 If you don't want to watch the video, the quick summary is that silver and gold react with the elements in foundation, so put a little foundation on your arm and then rub the piece on your arm.
 If it leaves a black mark, that means it's real gold or silver, because the elements reacted.

 You can also determine the authenticity using a magnet.
-Pure gold and silver are diamagnetic metals, which means they repel magnets.
-Diamagnetic fields are always very weak, so you may not notice it when you're testing them by hand, but you can tell if they don't stick to the magnet or if they stick weakly and slide off.
+Pure gold and silver are diamagnetic metals, which means they repel magnets, or push them away instead of being attracted to them.
+Diamagnetic fields are very weak so you may not notice it when you're testing them by hand, but you can tell if they don't stick to the magnet or if they stick weakly and slide off.